Galata Bridge: The second bridge

-In 1863 this bridge was replaced by a second wooden bridge, built by Ethem Pertev Paşa on the orders of Sultan Abdülaziz (1861–1876) during the infrastructure improvements that preceded Napoleon III's visit to Istanbul.
+In 1863 this bridge was replaced by a second wooden bridge, built by Ethem Pertev Paşa on the orders of Sultan Abdulaziz (1861–1876) during the infrastructure improvements that preceded Napoleon III's visit to Istanbul.

 The third bridge

 In 1870, a contract was signed with a French company, Forges et Chantiers de la Mediteranée for construction of a third bridge, but the outbreak of war between France and Germany delayed the project, which was given instead to the British firm G. Wells in 1872.
 This bridge, completed in 1875, was 480 m long and 14 m wide and rested on 24 pontoons.
-It was built at a cost of 105,000 gold liras and was used until 1912, when it was towed upstream to replace the old Cisr-i Atik Bridge.
+It was built at a cost of 105,000 gold liras and was used until 1912 when it was towed upstream to replace the old Cisr-i Atik Bridge.

 The fourth bridge

-The fourth Galata Bridge (in Turkish usually known as Eski Köprü; lit. "the old bridge") was built in 1912 by the German firm Hüttenwerk Oberhausen AG for 350,000 gold liras.
+The fourth Galata Bridge (in Turkish usually known as Eski Köprü; lit. "the old bridge") was built in 1912 by the German firm Hüttenwerk Oberhausen AG for 350,000 gold lira.
 This floating bridge was 466 m long and 25 m wide.
-The bridge was made of 12 individual pieces; 2 terrestrial pieces 17 meter in length, 9 pieces around 40 meter in length, and a central piece 66.7 meters in length, which made the bridge moveable.
+The bridge was made of 12 individual pieces; 2 terrestrial pieces 17 meters in length, 9 pieces around 40 meters in length, and a central piece 66.7 meters in length, which made the bridge moveable.
 It was a tolled bridge until 1930.

 The fourth bridge contained bars and restaurants at its underside.
-It is usually described as an important place for the development of the modern Turkish rock music, due to it housing the influential bar Kemancı.
+It is usually described as an important place for the development of modern Turkish rock music, due to it housing the influential bar Kemancı.
 Modern Turkish rock bands and singers such as Duman, MFÖ, Şebnem Ferah and Teoman have spent their formative years in Kemancı.

-In 1992 it was badly damaged in a fire and after one week towed up from it's original location.
-At the time of the fire disaster the fifth and the current bridge was already under construction near the fourth one and the fourth bridge was planned to be decommissioned in the near future.
+In 1992 it was badly damaged in a fire and after one week towed up from its original location.
+At the time of the fire disaster, the fifth and the current bridge was already under construction near the fourth one and the fourth bridge was planned to be decommissioned in the near future.
 During the towing process one damaged section of the bridge collapsed.
 The bridge was classified as a cultural heritage of the second degree by the Turkish authorities.

-3 pieces of the went missing after the towing.
-After the repairs the remaining parts of the old bridge was repurposed between Ayvansaray-Hasköy in 2002.
+3 pieces of the bridge went missing after the towing.
+After repairs the remaining parts of the old bridge were repurposed between Ayvansaray-Hasköy in 2002.
 From July to October 2012 the bridge was opened for motor vehicles to ease the traffic flow on the Haliç Bridge, which was under renovation.
 Due to the fact that the bridge was not allowing ferries to pass, disrupting the water circulation and preventing the ongoing cleaning efforts at the Golden Horn the bridge's middle section was towed near the shoreline in 2012.
 After the second towing the former shops and restaurants were squatted by the homeless and the bridge was left in disrepair.
 In 2016 the majority of the bridge was transported to Haliç and Tuzla shipyards.
 The remaining 50 meter section on the Hasköy/Balat coast was left in disrepair.